A New People

 Much has been done both by Foreign and by British scholars to amend the Latin text, and to bring out more clearly the poet’s meaning in the many obscure phrases and sentences which occur in his writings.
 [3]

-We are not developing a conspiracy theory, as Americans would first need a regime in own country, to impose over the world, and to imagine the people willing is not only a little too hard.
-Virgil yet wrote for Octavian Augustus, who allowed the proscription and execution of Marcus Tullius Cicero.
+The reservation here is, Virgil wrote for Octavian Augustus, who allowed the proscription and execution of Marcus Tullius Cicero.
 The Framers might have used Virgil to learn Latin, but would they have followed him for the sense in the US Great Seal?
 Cicero was inspiration to the American republican.
-Wikipedia tells abut his legacy.[4]
+[4]

-Finally, it would take a peculiar intellectual discipline, to hold age for unrelated to time.
-A phrase as a new order of ages implies an altered temporal perspective, and there is no way to claim that ■Romanticism came before ■Enlightenment, and ■Renaissance was only after.
-It would be as trying to claim the 19th century was before the 18th, and the 16th only after.
+A phrase as a new order of ages implies that time could be changed altogether, and there is no way really to defend a view as ■Romanticism having come before ■Enlightenment, and ■Renaissance only after.
+It would be as trying to claim the 19th century was before the 18th, and the 16th only after — unlikely the idea by the Framers.

 Notes for Emily Dickinson’s poetry

-Fascicles and print, the poetic correlative with Webster 1828, Latin and Greek inspiration, an Aristotelian motif, Things perpetual — these are not in time, but in eternity. ■More
+Fascicles and print, the poetic correlative with Webster 1828, Latin and Greek inspiration, and an Aristotelian motif, Things perpetual — these are not in time, but in eternity. ■More

 There is a feature in Mr. Thomson’s report.
 His Latin spelling did acknowledge the digraph — æ, the graphemic shortcut for a and e together.
 He wrote: